katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 > <br>
 > Alternatively, you can also use your own data for this workshop.
 If so, it is a good idea to thin your SNP dataset down to roughly 5,000 SNPs to ensure compute times are not too long.
 If you have more than 50 individuals, you may also want to reduce this.
 If you would like to do this, place your genetic variant and metadata file in the ``data`` directory and define ``VCF`` and ``METADATA`` based on their names. <br>

+> :beginner: **Filtering your own data**
+>
+> Remember to apply the usual population genomic filters to your data before you proceed with the data thinning/subsetting.
+Exactly what type of data filtering is needed will depend on your data, however some standard filtering steps are to **1)** filter out genotype calls based on minimum quality, and a minimum and maximum depth, **2)** filter out individuals (columns) and SNPs (rows) that have high (50% or more) missingness, **3)** minor allele frequency or minor allele count.
+For many of these types of analysis, I would not thin the SNP data for linkage disequilibrium (LD) or physical distance, as clusters of linked SNPs are useful and will help you spot interesting outlier regions in the genome.
+One exception to this though is PCAdapt, for which you may want to consider thinning based on LD.

 <details>
 <summary><b>If you are working on your own data:</b> checking metadata file order</summary>